-The Bank has established a Risk Management Department, independent of the Business segments, responsible for Bank-wide risk management covering Credit risk, Market risk (including ALM) and Operational risk.
+The Bank has established a Risk Management Department, independent of the Business segments, responsible for Bank-wide risk management covering Credit risk, Market risk, ALM risk, Operational risk and Business Continuity Management.
 The Risk Management Department focuses on identification, measurement, monitoring and controlling of risks across various segments.
-The Bank has been progressively adopting the best International practices so as to continually reinforce its Risk Management functions.
+The Bank has been progressively adopting the best international practices so as to continually reinforce its Risk Management functions.